vancluever/z2d/README.md

 Code examples in the [`spec/`](spec/) directory are licensed 0BSD, this means you can use them freely to integrate z2d.

-The [Zig logo](https://github.com/ziglang/logo) mark is licensed CC BY-SA 4.0.
+The [Zig logo](https://github.com/ziglang/logo) and logomark are licensed CC-BY-SA 4.0.